 Equipment

-- Place a sheet of plastic wrap on a work surface.
-Then, scoop ¼ cup of cooked rice into the centre.
-Next, place one Anko ball in the centre of the rice, and fold the rice over the top.
+- Then, place one anko paste ball in the centre of the rice and fold the rice over the top.

-- Use the plastic wrap to seal and press the ball into an oval shape.
+- Using plastic wrap or your fingers seal and press the ball into an oval shape.
 Wrap a pickled cherry blossom leaf around it, with the tip end of the leaf towards you.
 Repeat the steps to make more sakura mochi.

 Nutrition